Sodment/TSP_genetic_algorithm/README.md

-# TSPGA
+# TSP_genetic_algorithm
-Homework, solving TSP using genetic algorithm
+Solving the Traveling Sales Person problem using genetic algorithm as a heuristic, Also made to learn more about Rust programming language